10 ways to get active in Cape Town for under R80

 Swim at Silvermine Dam

-The Silvermine Dam is located in the stunning Nature Reserve, which forms a part of the Table Mountain National Park, a protected conservation area.
+The Silvermine Dam is located in the stunning Silvermine Nature Reserve, which forms a part of the Table Mountain National Park, a protected conservation area.
 Swim in the very cool (sometimes freezing) fresh water and then have a picnic afterwards.
-Open to swimmers from 7am to 7pm.
+It’s open to swimmers from 7am to 7pm.

 Clean Up With Love Our Trails

 This international movement to clean up trails worldwide started in Cape Town and encourages people to hit the mountainside to pick up trash and scrub away graffiti.
-Ask members to join you for an impromptu hike and clean on the Facebook page or check out the date of their next event.
+Ask members to join you for an impromptu hike and clean-up via the Facebook page or check out the date of their next event.